Abdication of Edward VIII: Political

 When Edward visited depressed mining villages in Wales, his comment that "something must be done" led to concerns among elected politicians that he would interfere in political matters, traditionally avoided by constitutional monarchs.
 Ramsay MacDonald, Lord President of the Council, wrote of the King's comments: "These escapades should be limited.
 They are an invasion into the field of politics and should be watched constitutionally."
-Although Edward's comments had made him popular in Wales, he became extremely unpopular with the public in Scotland following his refusal to open a new wing of Aberdeen Royal Infirmary, saying he could not do so because he was in mourning for his father and delegated the task to his brother Albert despite the logical inconsistency in doing so since both men shared the same father, George V. The day after the opening, he was pictured in newspapers on holiday: he had turned down the public event in favour of meeting Simpson.
+Although Edward's comments had made him popular in Wales, he became extremely unpopular with the public in Scotland following his refusal to open a new wing of Aberdeen Royal Infirmary, saying he could not do so because he was in mourning for his father and delegated the task to his brother Albert despite the logical inconsistency in doing so since both men shared the same father, George V. The day after the opening, he was pictured in newspapers on holiday: he had turned down the public event in favour of meeting Wallis.

 As Prince of Wales, Edward had publicly referred to Labour county councillors as "cranks" and made speeches counter to government policy.
-During his reign as king, his refusal to accept the advice of ministers continued: he opposed the imposition of sanctions on Italy after its invasion of Ethiopia, refused to receive the deposed Emperor of Ethiopia, and would not support a strengthening of the League of Nations.
+During his reign as king, his refusal to accept the advice of ministers continued: he opposed the imposition of sanctions on Fascist Italy after its invasion of Ethiopia, refused to receive the deposed Emperor of Ethiopia, and would not support a strengthening of the League of Nations.

-Members of the British government became further dismayed by the proposed marriage after being told that Wallis Simpson was an agent of Nazi Germany.
+Members of the British government became further dismayed by the proposed marriage after being told that Wallis was an agent of Nazi Germany.
 The Foreign Office obtained leaked dispatches from the German Reich's Ambassador to the United Kingdom, Joachim von Ribbentrop, which revealed his strong view that opposition to the marriage was motivated by the wish "to defeat those Germanophile forces which had been working through Mrs Simpson".
-It was rumoured that Simpson had access to confidential government papers sent to Edward, which he left unguarded at his Fort Belvedere residence.
-While Edward was abdicating, the personal protection officers guarding Simpson in exile in France sent reports to Downing Street suggesting that she might "flit to Germany".
+It was rumoured that Wallis had access to confidential government papers sent to Edward, which he left unguarded at his Fort Belvedere residence.
+While Edward was abdicating, the personal protection officers guarding Wallis in exile in France sent reports to Downing Street suggesting that she might "flit to Germany".

 Options considered

-As a result of these rumours and arguments, the belief strengthened among the British establishment that Simpson could not become a royal consort.
-The British prime minister, Stanley Baldwin, explicitly advised Edward that the majority of people would be opposed to his marrying Simpson, indicating that if he did, in direct contravention of his ministers' advice, the government would resign en masse.
-The King responded, according to his own later account, "I intend to marry Mrs Simpson as soon as she is free to marry ... if the Government opposed the marriage, as the Prime Minister had given me reason to believe it would, then I was prepared to go."
+As a result of these rumours and arguments, the belief strengthened among the British establishment that Wallis could not become a royal consort.
+The British prime minister, Stanley Baldwin, explicitly advised Edward that the majority of people would be opposed to his marrying Wallis, indicating that if he did, in direct contravention of his ministers' advice, the government would resign en masse.
+The King responded, according to his own later account, "I intend to marry Mrs Simpson as soon as she is free to marry [...] if the Government opposed the marriage, as the Prime Minister had given me reason to believe it would, then I was prepared to go."
 Under pressure from the King, and "startled" at the suggested abdication, Baldwin agreed to take further soundings on three options: